doramagnoni/DoriWonderCabinet/README.md

 Concept: Dori's Wonder Cabinet is a comprehensive online platform for plant enthusiasts of all levels, from beginners to seasoned gardeners.
 The website provides valuable information and tools to help users select, care for, and appreciate their plants.

-This project is for educational purposes and can not be used as a template for a business use.
-Main aim is to build responsive website with HTML and CSS only.
+The main aim is to build responsive website with HTML and CSS only.

 ## [View life website in github pages](https://doramagnoni.github.io/DoriWonderCabinet/)